2018 St. Louis Cardinals season: July

 Dexter Fowler was given a three-day paternity leave on July 2, for the impending birth of his second child.
-Tyler O'Neill was recalled from AAA-Memphis, where he was hitting .304 with 19 home runs and 48 RBIs.
+Tyler O'Neill was recalled from Triple-A Memphis, where he was hitting .304 with 19 home runs and 48 RBI.
 With the Cardinals in 2018, he hit .237 with three home runs.

-The team acquired Philadelphia Phillies AA-level Elniery Garcia, 23, a lefty starter, for a portion of their $5-million international spending purse on July 5.
+The team acquired Philadelphia Phillies Double-A-level Elniery García, 23, a lefty starter, for a portion of their $5-million international spending purse on July 5.
 He is 0–6 with a 6.38 ERA in 10 games (nine starts).
 In 42 1/3 innings, he's allowed 30 earned runs (and 11 unearned runs) to go with 21 walks against 29 strikeouts.
 The lefty has also been on and off the disabled list most of the season with foot and leg injuries, presently on the disabled list with turf toe.

 Dexter Fowler was activated from his three-day paternity leave on July 5.
 Matt Bowman was activated from the disabled list, and optioned to AAA-Memphis.
 Tyler O'Neill was placed on the disabled list with a left groin sprain.

 SS Paul DeJong was activated from the disabled list on July 6, after missing 45 games since May 18.
 RH-reliever Austin Gomber was optioned to AAA-Memphis.
 RF Harrison Bader and INF-SS Yairo Munoz were kept.
 Munoz hit in 40 games (32 starts) batting .302/.341/.429. with four home runs, and 19 RBIs.

 Starting pitcher Miles Mikolas (10–3, 2.65 ERA as of July 8) was picked to represent the Cardinals for the NL pitching staff in the 2018 All-Star Game on July 17 in Washington, D.C.'s Nationals Park.
 As he will be starting the Sunday (July 15) prior to the All-Star Game, so by the rules on starting pitchers who pitch that Sunday he will not pitch, taken off the official roster and replaced, but still be invited at Nationals Park for the festivities.
 This his first official All-Star Game.
-His wife suddenly went into labor, with twins, earlier than expected, prompting Mikolas to fly to his home in Jupiter, Florida from Washington, D.C. on Monday, July 16, and miss all the All-Star Game festivities.
+His wife suddenly went into labor, with twins, earlier than expected, prompting Mikolas to fly to his home in Jupiter, Florida from Washington, D.C., on Monday, July 16, and miss all the All-Star Game festivities.